Judge refers theft allegations against Uber to prosecutors

 A federal judge on Thursday referred Waymo's theft allegations to the U.S. Attorney's office for investigation.
 The judge, William Alsup, said he wasn't taking a position on whether a prosecution is warranted.

-It's the latest in a series of setbacks for the embattled ride-hailing company.
+It's the latest in a series of setbacks for the embattled company.

 Waymo, formerly Google's "self-driving car" company, is suing Uber over technology it says was stolen by former Waymo employee Anthony Levandowski.